North Barito Regency: Administrative districts

-Note: (a) comprising 4 kelurahan (Montallat I, Montallat II, Tumpung Laung I and Tumpung Laung II) and 6 desa. (b) including 2 kelurahan.
+Note: (a) comprising four kelurahan (Montallat I, Montallat II, Tumpung Laung I and Tumpung Laung II) and six desa.

+(b) including two kelurahan - Lanjas and Melayu.
+The two form a single urban area of 46,559 inhabitants in the extreme east of Teweh Tengah District.

-(c) except the kelurahan of Melayu (with a post code of 73811) and the kelurahan of Lanjas (with a post code of 73812).
+(c) except the kelurahan of Melayu (with a post code of 73811 and 25,219 inhabitants in 2024) and the kelurahan of Lanjas (with a post code of 73812 and 21,340 inhabitants in 2024).

 (d) the 2010 populations of the new Teweh Baru and Teweh Selatan Districts are included in the figure for Teweh Tengah District, from which they were split off (Teweh Baru District also acquired three villages from Teweh Timur District).

-(e) except the kelurahan of Jambu (with a post code of 73813) and the villages of Gandring, Liangbuah and Panaen (with a post code of 73881).
+(e) including two kelurahan - Jambu and Jingah. (f) except the kelurahan of Jambu (with a post code of 73813) and the villages of Gandring, Liangbuah and Panaen (with a post code of 73881).

-(f) the 2010 population of the new Lahei Barat District is included in the figure for Lahai District, from which it was split off.
+(g) including two kelurahan - Lahei I and Lahei II. (h) the 2010 population of the new Lahei Barat District is included in the figure for Lahai District, from which it was split off.

 Demographics

 Religion as of the Indonesia 2010 census: